 This has got to be a joke right?
 Actually Daniel Dopps patented his “invention”.

 Yeah, this sounds like a joke, but it’s real enough for Dopps to have filed a patent for his miracle product in January.
 “Our products are still in development and will be available some time in 2017,” Mensez Technologies’ website states.
 “Check with your favorite retailer and ask them watch for and stock Mensez.”
 We’ve reached out to Dopps to confirm these plans and will update if he responds.

-And the name “Mensez”, sounds rather like Men Says.
-And on his now defunct Facebook page, he is extremely condescending to women, but at the same time seems incredibly ignorant of how lady parts work.
-Sounds like a typical Republican.
+And the name “Mensez”, sounds rather like Men says.
+And on his now defunct Facebook page, he is extremely condescending to women, but at the same time seems incredibly ignorant how lady parts work.

 He easily corroborated this charge in a response to one visitor’s comment on the Mensez Facebook page, in which he explained that “[Y]ou as a woman should have come up with a better solution than diapers and plugs, but you didn’t.
 Reason being women are focused on and distracted by your period 25% of the time, making them far less productive than they could be.
 Women tend to be far more creative than men, but their periods that [sic] stifle them and play with their heads.”
 Dopps added over the phone that “a lot of the LGBT community, lesbians in particular, are furious at me because I’m a white straight man.”